Small to Mid-Size Companies:

 Hosted solutions costs range between $2 - $5 per employee/per month.
 Using a $3 per employee cost, your yearly cost will be: 250 x $3 x 12 = $9000.
 Over 5 years, that would add up to $45,000!

 Obviously, there are tradeoffs with purchased software: you have to maintain the software and back up your own data.
 Check with the vendor to see if the support agreement includes basic maintenance.
 Also, data can be backed up automatically by utilizing your company’s existing backup system.
 A purchased application can often be customized to meet your unique needs, which is difficult for a hosted solution that is providing the same database to many clients.

 You may want an integrated package that also includes payroll.
 If you have an existing payroll provider or in-house system, an HRIS may be able to interface to it using an import and export function.
 (You may also want to look into whether your existing payroll system already includes an HR module.
 Make sure you examine the functionality of the HR system, as some payroll companies offer a very feature-thin HR module.)

 Scale up your HRIS over time

 An affordable yet powerful HR system will improve your HR department’s efficiency and productivity.
 While these systems may not offer every feature, they provide a strong basic feature set at a price that most companies can afford.
-As you consider whether you can afford a thousand dollars for an HRIS, consider the tradeoff of doing nothing.
+As you consider whether you can afford a thousand dollars for an HR solution, consider the tradeoff of doing nothing.
 Do you want your HR Manager tracking down data in Excel spreadsheets and file cabinets?
-Or would you rather free up that time to help with strategic activities such as training, performance management and workforce planning?
+Or would you rather free up that time to help with strategic activities such as training, performance management, and workforce planning?